clinton-hall/nzbToMedia/README.md

    To do this, execute nzbToCouchPotato.py e.g. via ssl issue the following command:
    $ ./nzbToCouchPotato.py when in the directory where nzbToCouchPotato.py is located.

+### SickBeard

+The following must be configured in SickBeard:

+1. Config -> Search Settings -> NZB Search
+	i.
+NZB Method = Either SABnzbd or NZBget as appropriate ii.
+NZBget HOST:PORT - SABnzbd URL = the url/host and port for your download client. iii.
+SABnzbd Username = The username required to log in to sabnzbd web GUI iv.
+NZBget Password - SABnzbd Passowrd =  The password required to log in to your download client's web GUI.
+	v.
+SABnzbd API Key = The api key used by SABnzbd (Found in sabnzbd -> config -> general -> SABnzbd Web Server) vi.
+NZBGet Category - SABnzbd Category = A category that is used by your download client (e.g. "TV", or "SickBeard")

+2. Settings -> Post Processing -> Post Processing
+	i.
+TV Download Dir = blank
+	ii.
+Keep Original Files = user choice. (option) iii.
+Move Associated Files = user choice. (option) iv.
+Rename Episodes = must be ticked.
+	v.
+Scan and Process = must be unticked.

+3. Settings -> Post Processing -> Naming
+	The naming must be specified as per user choice.
+	This naming will be applied to all shows processed via the postprocess script.

+4. Settings -> Post Processing -> Metadata
+	The metadata wanted must be specified as per user choice.
+	This metadata creationg will be applied to all shows processed via the postprocess script.

 ### CouchPotatoServer

 The following must be configured in CouchPotatoServer:

 1. Settings -> Downloaders -> Sabnzbd (or NZBGet)

 	i.
-"Category" must be set to a category that is used by Sabnzbd/NZBGet (e.g. "movies", or "CouchPotato")
+Host = The url/host and port for your download client. ii.
+Api Key = The api key used by SABnzbd (Sabnzbd only: Found in sabnzbd -> config -> general -> SABnzbd Web Server) iii.
+Password = The password required to log in to NZBget's web GUI.
+(NZBget only) iv.
+Category = A category that is used by your downlaod client (e.g. "movies", or "CouchPotato")

-	ii.
-"Delete Failed" should be un-ticked (Sabnzbd only)
+	v.
+Delete Failed = Should be unticked (Sabnzbd only)

 2. Settings -> Renamer -> "Rename downloaded movies" should be checked and the settings below applied:

 	i.
-"From" must be set to the full path to your completed download movies
+From = Must be set to the full path to your completed download movies (including any additional category paths) e.g. %sabnzbd_download_complete/movies

-	> If you specify only "movies" here, the completed downloads will be extracted to %sabnzbd_completed_folder%/movies

 	ii.
-"To" must be set to the folder where you want your movie library to be kept. this would also usually be added to manage.

-	iii.
-"Run Every" should be set to a high interval (e.g. 1440 = 24 hours) or disabled by setting "0"

-	iv.
-"Force Every" should be set to a high interval (e.g 24 hours) or disabled by setting "0"
+To = Must be set to the folder where you want your movie library to be kept. this would also usually be added to manage. iii.
+Run Every = Should be set to a high interval (e.g. 1440 = 24 hours) or disabled by setting "0" iv.
+Force Every = Should be set to a high interval (e.g 24 hours) or disabled by setting "0"
 	v.
-"Next On_failed" should be un-ticked.
+Next On_failed = Should be unticked.
 	> These last 3 settings are "advanced settings" so to change these you will need to select the option "show advanced settings" on the top right of all settings pages.

 ### SABnzbd

 If you are using SABnzbd perform the following steps to configure postprocessing for "nzbToCouchPotato":

 1. In SABnzbd go to "Config" -> "Folders", then configure in the section "User Folders"